delphix/couchbase/docs/docs/Discovery.md

 -   Installation of the couchbase Plugin is required before the discovery

--   Environment variable `$COUCHBASE_PATH ` should be set which contains binary path
+-   Environment variable `$COUCHBASE_PATH ` should set on staging/target host, which contains binary path of couchbase